This post contains affiliate links. Read my disclosure policy here.

 - In a large sauce pot over medium heat, add 1 tablespoon butter.
 When heated, add mushrooms and sauté until the liquid evaporates (about 3 minutes).
 Now add 1 clove minced garlic and soy sauce.
 Sauté until the mushrooms are tender & lightly browned.
 About 2-4 minutes.
 Remove mushrooms and set aside.

 - Wipe out the same pot and return to stove.
-Heat oil & butter over medium heat.
+Heat butter over medium heat.
 Add onion and sauté until translucent, about 2-3 minutes.
 Add celery, carrots, garlic & thyme.
-Sauté about 5-7 minutes, or until veggies are tender.
+Sauté about 5-7 minutes or until veggies are tender.

-- Stir in broth and add potatoes, bay leaf, dulce or kelp flakes/granules or nori, and salt.
+- Stir in broth and add potatoes, bay leaf, kelp granules, and salt.
 Bring to a simmer for about 10-15 minutes, until potatoes are tender.
 Discard bay leaves.

 - Turn heat to medium low and slowly stir in cashew cream.
 Taste for seasoning and add more if needed.
 Cook for 3-4 minutes and remove from heat.
 Stir in mushrooms, lemon juice and fresh cracked pepper.